WILLTJURREIT/pokemonApp-newsAPP/README.md

 ![New-ISSUE](image/issue-1.png)

 ## **Note:**
-This issue is unlikely to be directly caused by your code itself.
-It’s more related to the environment setup and how your project interacts with the Java Development Kit (JDK), Kotlin, and annotation processing (KAPT).
+The issue appears to be less about the code itself and more related to the setup of the development environment.
+Specifically, it seems to be an interaction problem between the project and the Java Development Kit (JDK), Kotlin, and annotation processing (KAPT).
+Given that these tools are critical for the build process, any misconfiguration or incompatibility can cause errors that may not be immediately apparent in the codebase.
+It seems that the project may be experiencing some inconsistency with the versions of these tools or their integration, leading to the issue observed.
+(ChatGPT info)

 ## 🚧 **2**